Montgomery records 12 Ks, Royals beat Tigers 7-0

+DETROIT (AP) — Mike Montgomery finally got Kansas City a win, 11 years after being drafted by the Royals.

-DETROIT (AP) — Mike Montgomery struck out a career-high 12 in seven innings as the Kansas City Royals beat the Detroit Tigers 7-0 Saturday.
+The 30-year-old Montgomery struck out a career-high 12 in seven innings as the Royals beat the Detroit Tigers 7-0 Saturday.

+“It took a little while to get my first win as a Royal, but it feels good,” Montgomery said.
+“We needed this one, which makes it even better.”

+Montgomery was selected in the first round of the 2008 draft, but went to Tampa Bay in a trade for Wade Davis and James Shields in 2012.
+He made his major-league debut with the Mariners in 2015 before winning a World Series ring with the Cubs in 2016.

 Jorge Soler homered and scored twice for the Royals, who had lost six of seven.